skacula/copilot-git-prompt-tracker/README.md

 ## 🚀 Installation & Setup

 ### Prerequisites
+- VS Code (version 1.102.0+)
+- At least one AI assistant:
-- VS Code with GitHub Copilot installed and configured
+  - GitHub Copilot (for full prompt capture)
+  - Claude Code (for inference-based detection)
+  - Cursor or other AI assistants (for pattern-based detection)
 - A Git repository
 - A GitHub account for storing session data